JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 Use 4 spaces for indentation.
 Do not use tabs.

-Use K&R braces style: put the opening brace in the end of the line where the construct begins, and the closing brace on a separate line aligned vertically with the opening construct.
+For curly braces, put the opening brace in the end of the line where the construct begins, and the closing brace on a separate line aligned vertically with the opening construct.

 ``` kotlin